StephanHoyer/chuk-cb/readme.md

 { name: 'foo', haircolor: 'bar' }
 ```

-`cb` adds the parameters of of it to the global scope.
+As you can see `cb` adds the parameters of it to the global scope.